-Under the program, for tax purposes, the homeowner’s property assessment is prevented from increasing.
-If the actual value of the home increases, the homeowner still pays property taxes on the former (lower) value.
+Under the program, a qualifying homeowner’s property assessment is prevented from increasing for tax purposes.
+If the actual value of the home increases, the homeowner still pays property taxes on the lower value.

 To be eligible for the Assessment Freeze for the Elderly and Disabled Program, individuals must meet the following qualifications:

-- Have owned or retained a life estate in a single-family dwelling, in fee or by contract to purchase, for at least one year and have been a resident of South Dakota for at least one year
+- Have owned or retained a life estate in a single-family dwelling for at least one year and have been a resident of South Dakota for at least one year.